![]() |

 Persian Philosophy: Books that explore the development of philosophical thought in the Persian-speaking world, from ancient to contemporary philosophers.

-Persian History: Monographs detailing significant periods or events in Iranian history, such as the Safavid, Qajar, or Pahlavi periods.
+Persian History: Monographs detailing significant periods or events in Persian history, such as the Safavid, Qajar, or Pahlavi periods.

 Iranian Religious Studies: Books focusing on Persian religious texts, Zoroastrianism traditions in Iran, and other religious influences in the region.